 Store Ripe Bananas in the Fridge

-If you have bananas that are already ripe and you want to keep them fresh for a few more days, you can store them in the fridge.
+If you have already ripe bananas and want to keep them fresh for a few more days, you can store them in the fridge.

 Freeze Overripe Bananas for Later Use